Count Network Autoregression: Applications

-Estimation of the copula is advanced according to the algorithm of Sec.~\ref{SUPP copula estimation} of the SM.
-As a preliminary step, we order the observations $Y_{i,t}$ for $i=1,\dots,N$ with respect to their sample variance, in decreasing order.
-The Gaussian AR-1 copula, described in Sec.~\ref{simulations}, is compared versus the Clayton copula, over a grid of values for the associated copula parameter, with 100 bootstrap simulations.
-The former is selected 100\% and 97\% of the times, for the linear and the log-linear PNAR(1) model, respectively.
-The estimated copula parameter is $\hat{\rho}=0.656$ and $\hat{\rho}=0.546$, for the linear and log-linear model, respectively, with small standard errors 0.046 and 0.058, correspondingly.
+Using this ordering the Gaussian AR-1 copula is selected 94\% and 95\% of the times, for the linear and the log-linear PNAR(1) model, respectively.
+The estimated copula parameter is $\hat{\rho}=0.689$ and $\hat{\rho}=0.612$, for the linear and log-linear model, respectively, with small standard errors 0.064 and 0.062, correspondingly.

-A further estimation step for the PNAR(1) models is performed by applying the two-step GEE estimation method introduced in Sec.~\ref{SUPP 2 step GEE}.
-The previous QMLE estimates are used as starting values of the two-step procedure.
+A further estimation step for the PNAR(1) models is performed by applying the two-step GEE estimation method discussed in Sec.~\ref{SUPP 2 step GEE}.
+The QMLE estimates are used as starting values of the two-step procedure.
 An AR-1 working correlation matrix $\mathbf{P(\tau)}$ is selected, with $\hat{\tau}_1$ as the estimator of the correlation parameter.
-To compare the relative efficiency of the GEE ($\tilde{\thetab}$) versus QMLE ($\hat{\thetab}$), the bootstrap standard errors have been performed, with 100 simulations, for both estimation methods, by using the estimated copula to generate bootstrap replicates; then we compute the ratio of the standard errors obtained, $q(\hat{\thetab}, \tilde{\thetab})=\sum_{h=1}^{m}SE(\hat{\beta}_h)/\sum_{h=1}^{m}SE(\tilde{\beta}_h)$.
-The results are $q(\hat{\thetab}, \tilde{\thetab})=1.022$ and $q(\hat{\thetab}, \tilde{\thetab})=1.003$, for the linear and log-liner model, respectively.
-We note a marginal gain in efficiency from the GEE estimation; this is probably due the a small value of the estimated correlation parameter $\tau$, which is found to be around 0.005 and 0.003, on average, for linear and log-linear model, respectively.
+To compare the relative efficiency of the GEE ($\tilde{\thetab}$) versus QMLE ($\hat{\thetab}$), their bootstrap standard errors have been calculated using 100 simulations by using the estimated copula.
+We compute the ratio of the standard errors obtained, $q(\hat{\thetab}, \tilde{\thetab})=\sum_{h=1}^{m}SE(\hat{\beta}_h)/\sum_{h=1}^{m}SE(\tilde{\beta}_h)$.
+The results are $q(\hat{\thetab}, \tilde{\thetab})=1.019$ and $q(\hat{\thetab}, \tilde{\thetab})=1.002$, for the linear and log-liner model, respectively.
+We note a marginal gain in efficiency from the GEE estimation; this is probably due the a small value of the estimated correlation parameter $\tau$, which is found to be around 0.008 and 0.005 on average, for linear and log-linear model, respectively.
 Using different kind of estimator for the correlation parameter might yield significant efficiency improvement but a further study in this direction is needed.